MaksymChalyi/company-employee-service/docs/README.md

 - **Spring Web**: Provides basic web support, including RESTful APIs.
 - **Jackson**: JSON (de)serialization library for Java.
 - **Lombok**: Library for reducing boilerplate code in Java classes.

+## Configuration
+- **Kafka Topics**
+  mailSender: Topic for sending employee details to be processed for sending emails.
+- **Kafka Producer**
+  A Kafka producer is integrated into the application to send messages to the mailSender Kafka topic whenever a new employee is created.

 ## API Endpoints
 ### Company Endpoints